 The good thing is that the conditions that cause sensitive skin are rarely serious.
 All you need to do is modify your skincare routine a bit to keep those symptoms at bay.

 Are There Different Types of Skin Sensitivity?

 Yes, just like there are varying severity levels for dryness and acne, there are different levels of sensitive skin.
-For instance, some may be affected just by a single factor like hot water leading to skin irritation, while others may be affected by both environmental factors as well as harsh skincare products.
+For instance, some may be affected by a single factor like hot water leading to skin irritation.
+In contrast, others may be affected by both environmental factors as well as harsh skincare products.

 Generally, sensitive skin is divided into four types:

-Natural: People having naturally sensitive skin is mostly genetic and can be linked to inflammatory conditions like psoriasis, rosacea and eczema.
+- Natural: People having naturally sensitive skin is primarily genetic and can be linked to inflammatory conditions like psoriasis, rosacea, and eczema.